East Boston High School: Academics

 The Boston Public Schools assigns students to East Boston High School based on applicant preference and students priorities in various zones.
 Due to isolated geographic location, all East Boston residents are guaranteed seats at the school.

-East Boston High offers various Advanced Placement courses, honors courses, and two languages, Spanish and Italian.
+East Boston High offers various Advanced Placement courses, honors courses, and three languages; Spanish Italian and Latin.
 The school also accepts students with disabilities under its Special Education department.
-According to the 2011–2012 school report conducted by the Massachusetts Department of Elementary and Secondary Education, East Boston High is made up of 18.1% special education students.
+According to the 2024–2025 school report conducted by the Massachusetts Department of Elementary and Secondary Education, East Boston High is made up of 22.4% special education students.

 Bilingual education classes are also offered.

 East Boston High has an Army Junior Reserve Officers' Training Corps, known simply as JROTC, that students may take voluntarily.
 The program includes competitive rifle and drill teams.

-East Boston High has a professional partnership school with Harvard University Graduate School of Education's Teacher Education Program.
+East Boston High previously had a professional partnership school with Harvard University Graduate School of Education's Teacher Education Program.

 In 1996 and 2001, the architect Doris Cole led the design of renovations to the school.

 Student body

-As of 2011–2012, the school is 1,382 students.
-Within the enrollment, 65.5% were identified as Hispanic, 16.1% as African American, 15.5% as White, 1.9% as Asian, and the rest as Pacific Islander, Native American, and multiracial.
-18.1% of the students were enrolled in the special education program.
+As of 2024–2025, the school is 1,252 students.
+Within the enrollment, 83.2% were identified as Hispanic, 5.0% as African American, 9.0% as White, 1.3% as Asian, and the rest as Pacific Islander, Native American, and multiracial.